jonpage/pandolab/README.md

 # PandoLab
 PandoLab is an online economic experiment manager with the underlying structure and terminology inspired by z-Tree.
 For more information on z-Tree see the [z-Tree Wiki](https://www.uzh.ch/iew/ztree/ssl-dir/wiki/) or the [z-Tree Home Page](http://www.iew.uzh.ch/ztree/).

+View a working version of this application at [PandoLab.com](http://pandolab.com/).

 # Setup
 The online PandoLab application is hosted on [Modulus](https://modulus.io/).
 So, if you are using a different environment you will need to make a few changes to the code.